Text messaging: Philippines

 SMS was introduced to selected markets in the Philippines in 1995.
 In 1998, Philippine mobile service providers launched SMS more widely across the country, with initial television marketing campaigns targeting hearing-impaired users.
 The service was initially free with subscriptions, but Filipinos quickly exploited the feature to communicate for free instead of using voice calls, which they would be charged for.
 After telephone companies realized this trend, they began charging for SMS.
 The rate across networks is 1 peso per SMS (about US$0.023).
 Even after users were charged for SMS, it remained cheap, about one-tenth of the price of a voice call.
 This low price led to about five million Filipinos owning a cell phone by 2001.
 Because of the highly social nature of Philippine culture and the affordability of SMS compared to voice calls, SMS usage shot up.
 Filipinos used texting not only for social messages but also for political purposes, as it allowed the Filipinos to express their opinions on current events and political issues.
 It became a powerful tool for Filipinos in promoting or denouncing issues and was a key factor during the 2001 EDSA II revolution, which overthrew then-President Joseph Estrada, who was eventually found guilty of corruption.
-According to 2009 statistics, there are about 72 million mobile service subscriptions (roughly 80% of the Filipino population), with around 1.39 billion SMS messages being sent daily.
+According to 2009 statistics, there were about 72 million mobile service subscriptions (roughly 80% of the Filipino population), with around 1.39 billion SMS messages being sent daily.
 Because of the large number of text messages being sent, the Philippines became known as the "text capital of the world" during the late 1990s until the early 2000s.

 New Zealand

-There are three mobile network companies in New Zealand.
-Spark NZ (formally Telecom NZ), was the first telecommunication company in New Zealand.
-In 2011, Spark was broken into two companies, with Chorus Ltd taking the landline infrastructure and Spark NZ providing services including over their mobile network.
-Vodafone NZ acquired mobile network provider Bellsouth New Zealand in 1998 and has 2.32 million customers as of July 2013.
-Vodafone launched the first Text messaging service in 1999 and has introduced innovative TXT services like Safe TXT and CallMe 2degrees Mobile Ltd launched in August 2009.
+There are three mobile network companies operating in New Zealand, with some sub-brands and MVNOs.

+Spark NZ (formerly Telecom NZ), was the first telecommunication company in New Zealand.
+In 2011, Spark was broken into two companies by regulation, with Chorus Ltd taking the landline infrastructure and Spark NZ providing services including over their mobile network.
+Vodafone NZ (now One NZ) acquired mobile network provider Bellsouth New Zealand in 1998 and had 2.32 million customers as of July 2013.
+Vodafone launched the first Text messaging service in 1999 and has introduced innovative TXT services like SafeTXT and CallMe 2degrees Mobile Ltd launched in August 2009.

 In 2005, around 85% of the adult population had a mobile phone.
 In general, texting is more popular than making phone calls, as it is viewed as less intrusive and therefore more polite.

 Sub-Saharan Africa

-Text messaging will become a key revenue driver for mobile network operators in Africa over the next couple of years.
+In 2009, it was predicted that text messaging would become a key revenue driver for mobile network operators in Africa over the following couple of years.
 Today, text messaging is already slowly gaining influence in the African market.
 One such person used text messaging to spread the word about HIV and AIDS.
-Also, in September 2009, a multi-country campaign in Africa used text messaging to expose stock-outs of essential medicines at public health facilities and put pressure on governments to address the issue.
+In September 2009, a multi-country campaign in Africa used text messaging to expose stock-outs of essential medicines at public health facilities and put pressure on governments to address the issue.